-For this disability extension of COBRA coverage to apply, you must give the LGHIB timely notice of Social Security's disability determination before the end of the 18-month period of COBRA coverage and within 60 days after the later of (1) the date of the initial qualifying event; (2) the date on which coverage would be lost because of the initial qualifying event; (3) the date of Social Security's determination; or (4) the date on which you, or the qualified beneficiary, is informed, through the furnishing of the SPD or COBRA general notice, of the responsibility to notify the Plan and the procedures for doing so.
-You must also notify the LGHIB within 30 days of any revocation of Social Security disability benefits.
+For this disability extension of COBRA coverage to apply, you must give Local Gov timely notice of Social Security's disability determination before the end of the 18-month period of COBRA coverage and within 60 days after the later of (1) the date COBRA continuation coverage begins, or (2) the date the Social Security Administration issued the Disability Determination letter.
+You must also notify Local Gov within 30 days of any revocation of Social Security disability benefits.